toumorokoshi/ytlaces/README.md

 There's a couple more steps that need to run, post-install for now:

 * add a section into your bash/zsh rc file that sources in a whole directory of rc files:
 * add a resolv.conf line for google's 8.8.8.8 dns.
+This ensures that a public

+### Install from the AUR:

+* add a resolv.conf line for google's 8.8.8.8 dns.
 This ensures that a public dns is used before a private one.